Mental health professionals interested in practice opportunities with Northwest Psychological Resources

 Our Business Model

-First and foremost, it is critical to note that clinicians practicing with NWPR are neither hired by NWPR nor employees of an agency or corporation.
-NWPR is not a group practice, but rather a consortium of self-employed persons each operating as a sole proprietor of their own business.
-NWPR is an administrative services company with whom clinicians contract to operate various aspects of their businesses.
-NWPR serves as a billing and receiving agent for clinician revenue, distributing 100% of this revenue back to the clinician and reported as 1099-MISC income for tax purposes.
-As self-employed independent contractors, each clinician is responsible for their own retirement planning, health insurance coverage, taxes, and furnishing their office.
+First and foremost, clinicians practicing with NWPR are neither employed by NWPR nor by any agency or corporation.
+NWPR is not a group practice but rather a consortium of self-employed individuals, each operating as a sole proprietor.
+NWPR is an administrative services company that contracts with clinicians to manage various aspects of their practices.
+NWPR serves as a billing and receiving agent for clinician revenue, distributing 100% of this revenue back to the clinician and reporting it as 1099-NEC (non-employee compensation) for tax purposes.
+As self-employed independent contractors, each clinician is responsible for their own retirement planning, health insurance coverage, taxes, office setup, and practice equipment and supplies.

 Partnership Structure

-The NWPR executive team is comprised of three NWPR clinician associates and the Clinic and Office Managers.
-This 5-member executive team meets weekly and is tasked with managing the business aspects of NWPR.
-Executive team members average 1 - 4 hours per week outside their own clinical practices to perform these duties.
+The NWPR executive team comprises three NWPR clinician associates and the Clinic and Office Managers.
+This 5-member team meets weekly and manages the business aspects of NWPR.
+Executive team members spend an average of 1 - 4 hours per week outside their clinical practices to perform these duties.
 While executive team members receive small monthly stipends for their work on behalf of all, profiteering is not part of NWPR.
-All clinicians, including executive team members, are subject to the same base overhead costs to support their clinical practices and thus share equally in the expenses of the clinic.
-Since expenses are shared, clinician overhead reaches its lowest potential when all suites are full and everyone is busy.
+All clinicians, including executive team members, incur the same base overhead costs to support their clinical practices and thus share equally in the clinic's expenses.
+Because expenses are shared, clinician overhead is at its lowest when all suites are full and everyone is busy.

 Clinician Overhead Costs and Fees

-NWPR provides different overhead structures depending on your licensure status and both type and location of your professional practice.
-All contracts are reviewed on an annual basis and most can be terminated with 90 day notice.
+NWPR offers different overhead structures based on your licensure status and the type and location of your professional practice.
+All contracts are reviewed annually, and most can be terminated with 90 days' notice.
 The various contracts are described below.
 The fee structure for each is described.

 Standard Associates Contract